TonkersTinkers/HistoricHelix/README.md

 ## 🧩 After Setup

 - Enable the imported actions and commands.
+- (Note: It's recommended to restart streamerbot to verify the commands & actions are properly enabled)
 - Customize them if desired, or use defaults.
 - Start the server from the **ChatPlays menu**.